-If you’re looking for breast implants in Plano, Frisco, or the greater Dallas metro area, visit Dr. Wilcox at the Plastic & Cosmetic Surgery Center of Texas.
-As a highly skilled and experienced board-certified plastic surgeon, he can help you make your aesthetic goals a reality!
+If you’re looking for breast implants in Plano, Frisco, or the greater Dallas metro area, visit our board certified plastic surgeons at the Plastic & Cosmetic Surgery Center of Texas.
+As a highly skilled and experienced board-certified plastic surgeons, they can help you make your aesthetic goals a reality!

 Learn More About Breast Implants

 If you’ve been thinking about getting breast implants, consider the Plastic & Cosmetic Surgery Center of Texas.
 With years of experience and a friendly and helpful staff, we can help make your decision an easy one.